Heritage Student Handbook

-- If the child is late to the loading zone and causes a parent to wait, the parent will be instructed to pull to the side or pull around to the front of the school and come into the office, so that other cars may continue with dismissal.
-Leaving your car in the car rider line or bus line to come into the building is prohibited during arrival, dismissal, and at all other times.
+- If the child is late to the loading zone and causes a parent to wait, the parent will be instructed to pull around to the front of the school and come into the office, so that other cars may continue with dismissal.
+Leaving your car in the car rider line or bus line to come into the building is prohibited during arrival, dismissal and at all other times.

 - For the safety of the children and to ensure efficiency of pick-up, children will not be released to walk to parking lots.
 We ask that all parents use the designated car rider line.

 - All students must be picked up by 4:00 pm on full days and 12:30 pm on half days.
 Students that are picked up late 3 times will be asked to register with SACC so children may be supervised the entire time.